Elephant Alpha wordmark

 01 / Efficiency

-100B scale aimed at intelligence efficiency
+100B scale aimed at useful depth, not product sprawl

 02 / Long Context